jonnlai/language-game/README.md

 ![Mockup image of the project](readme-files/mockup.png)

-Vocabulary Booster is an online language learning game that allows users to improve their Finnish and English vocabulary by playing a fun game.
+Vocabulary Booster is an online language-learning game that allows users to improve their Finnish and English vocabulary by playing a fun game.

 The purpose of this project is to help those who are learning Finnish or English to increase their vocabulary and encourage others to take up language learning by offering fun, easy and engaging way to start learning a new language.